 For instance, a lawyer who is also a beneficiary of the estate can look for ways to maximize his or her share.
-Again, even if the attorney acts with decency, some descendants may still think there was some meddling.
+Again, even if the lawyer acts with decency, some descendants may still think there was some meddling.

-An attorney needs to have values like integrity, wisdom, and skill.
+A lawyer needs to have values like integrity, wisdom, and skill.
 The job is not easy, and it doesn't rely on luck.
 Lawyers possess an enormous power which can be disastrous if misused.

 Preparing to Meet Your Potential Lawyer

-After screening the list of attorneys you obtained, you can remain with three of your best match.
+After screening the list of lawyers you obtained, you can remain with three of your best match.
 Ensure that you have a face to face interview with each of them before getting down to business.

-You have to create a relationship with the attorney because you will be revealing sensitive information to them.
+You have to create a relationship with the lawyer because you will be revealing sensitive information to them.
 The probate will involve large sums of money, and it will take some time.
 Therefore, you want to be comfortable with the lawyer you choose.

-Some attorneys charge an upfront consultation fee while others offer free service.
+Some lawyers charge an upfront consultation fee while others offer free service.
 Be careful not to fall for unscrupulous lawyers as you chase a discount.
 You may have to set a budget for meeting with several candidates to get the best.